TeamRizu/outfox-wiki/content/dev/songs/TJA-Compatibility.md

-_Written and Maintained by Squirrel, with thanks to Taiko-web, and members of the TJDB community_
+_Written and Maintained by Squirrel, with thanks to Taiko-web, and members of the TJADB community_